 Obviously, when selecting a real estate agent, you want to avoid this type of person if you ever want to get a straight answer.
 But even if you think that you’re working with a person you think is right for you, it is important to review and summarize what has happened and been said after a day of looking at homes with an agent.
 Once you’ve done that, ask yourself this simple question about each point, “Does that make sense?”

-Finally, even though you have chosen an agent you hope you can trust, you may not want to be totally forthcoming with him or her.
-You should be honest, but you don't have to tell him or her everything about your intentions.
+Finally, even though you have chosen an agent you hope you can trust, you may not want to disclose certain information until you have to.
+You should be honest, but you don’t have to tell him or her everything about your intentions.

 For example, when making an offer, you should go through a process to decide what a property is worth, which is likely less than the listing price.
 So you and the agent try to come up with an offering price.
 It would be quite natural to say, “It’s listed for $250,000, probably worth about $240,000.
 Let’s offer $230,000, but I’d be willing to pay $240,000 for it.”
 You may not want to do that.

 Think about what is going on in the mind of your agent when s/he presents the offer.
 If s/he knows you are willing to come up to $240,000 he will probably not be as tough a negotiator as if he really believes that $230,000 is your BAFO, your Best and Final Offer.
 He will work harder to close the deal at your offering price.

 Your agent’s job is to communicate your intention and if s/he is portraying you as having reached your limit – that there won’t be any counter-offers – you stand a better chance of buying that home for $235,000 instead of $240,000.

 You can shop and compare realtors in your area online with no obligation.
 Don’t be afraid to ask an agent hard-hitting questions about her services.
 A good agent will understand your concerns and will help you find the best deal.
 Good luck and be careful out there!